 wine cooler

-Do you really need a wine cooler?
+Do you need a wine cooler?

-When would you really need a wine cooler?
+When would you need a wine cooler?
 When I was first asked this question, I did some digging around online to find out what I considered the best answer.
 This is where the real work starts.

 Where would you keep it – in the lounge, the kitchen or the garage?
 How much space would we need for the unit?
 What sort of lighting will it have?